SpectreFury/the-gopher-project/src/pages/go/the-basics/calculator.md

 ## Introduction

 It is time to make our first project with the knowledge of everything we have learnt from the previous lessons.
 We are going to make a simple CLI calculator application.
-It's going to wonderful learning opportunity and a stepping stone to move on to more complex Go applications.
+It's going to be a wonderful learning opportunity and a stepping stone to move on to more complex Go applications.

 ## Guide